 The pool is the family pool area.
 Look for Gustavo or Carlos they rock the poolside drink and food service.

 The Path To The Adult Side

-It’s so beautiful I just could not snapping photos!
+It’s so beautiful I just could not stop snapping photos!

-Outdoor bands at night, across the pool, while having a drink may hands down have been one of my favorite parts of this trip at this resort.
+Outdoor bands at night, across the pool, while having a drink in my hands down have been one of my favorite parts of this trip at this resort.

 Large Parties – Plan Ahead

 If you travel in a party of 5, you will need at least 2 rooms.
 One Adult to each room and children of 18+ are considered adults.
 Rooms there offer more double beds than King so you need to be very specific in what you order.